MakeSchool-Tutorials/web-7-react-redux-tetris-app/P05-Arranging-the-Page/content.md

 ways.
 This discussion will focus on Grid Areas.
 Grid Areas are named collections of cells on the grid.

-# Defining a grid for the game
+# Defining a CSS grid with rows and columns

 For the Tetris game the grid might have three columns and three rows.
 This layout includes the Header, NextBlock, GridBoard, ScoreBoard, Buttons components.